A new kind of 3D-printed carrot, in the words of its Qatar-based inventors

 Asteroid ‘dust, debris’ likely found as returned NASA space capsule opened

-The information systems students at Doha’s Carnegie Mellon University won the top prize in the FoodTech category in the Business Incubation and Acceleration Hackathon, hosted last month by Qatar Development Bank.
+The information systems students at Doha’s Carnegie Mellon University won the top prize in the FoodTech category in the Business Incubation and Acceleration Hackathon, hosted in August by Qatar Development Bank.

 Lab-grown vegetables